tomsyv/velocity-syntax-and-snippets/README.md

 ## Installation

 Copy the generated snippets folder to a new folder under your .vscode/extensions folder and restart VS Code.
+_Maybe I'll publish this extension at a later time, but for now it's too raw, and I need to refine it._

 ## Syntax
 Syntax highlighting for velocity